dlearningcode/react_router_nav_movies/README.md

 - Got all the linking functionality, only to discover the movie detail page renders as a view inside the calling movie list page.
 Not at all the user experience I was going for.
 Yeesh!
 Have to figure that out, but I did get one category template page and one movie detail template page to work for dynamically generating the multiple category pages the user would experience.
 Such cool stuff!
 - render categories on the movie details page as separate spans for formatting

+2023-11-20

+- Realized I didn't have to figure out anything related to Movies.js being an object or array because I already stripped each movie down to its own object in the mapping process.
+Learned how to pass it through the React Router Link for destructuring in MovieDetails.jsx.
+- Figured out how to render the movie details page separately from the movie list page.
+- Started the CSS.
+Nav is fighting me, but it's styled by React Router, so I'll have to dig into that to see how I can get my hooks into its formatting.
+- Got the categories rendering as separate tags on the movie details page.